Is there a "one size fits all"?

 <Ctrl>key on each side of the keyboard, b) I use

-<Ctrl>+xcombination would still be uncomfortable, perhaps even more that now. ↩︎
+<Ctrl>+xcombination would still be uncomfortable, perhaps even more than now. ↩︎